Sombody101/ChameleonTerminal/README.md

 ## Building Yourself

-Install the GoLang [compiler from The official site](https://go.dev/dl/), or install it with
+Install the GoLang [compiler from The official site](https://go.dev/dl/) and unpack the tar file, or install it with

 ```bash
 $ sudo snap install go --classic